yshanyes/CPSC-2019-QRS-Detection-and-HR-Estimation/README.md

 ## Details

-See the [PhysioNet/CinC 2020 webpage](https://physionetchallenges.github.io/2020/) for more details, including instructions for the other files in this repository.
+See the [CPSC 2019 webpage](http://2019.icbeb.org/Challenge.html) for more details, including instructions for the challenge data and challenge score.

-## Transfer learning using pre-trained

-The [dataset](https://tianchi.aliyun.com/competition/entrance/231754/information) for pre-trained included 40,000 medical ecg samples provided by the Engineering Research Center of the Ministry of Education for mobile Health Management System of Hangzhou Normal University, China.
-Each sample has 8 leads, namely I, II, V1, V2, V3, V4, V5, and V6.
-You can also calculate the data of the remaining 4 leads by using the following formula:

-III=II-I
-aVR=-(I+II)/2
-aVL=I-II/2
-aVF=II-I/2

-Each sample was sampled at a frequency of 500 HZ, a length of 10 seconds, and a unit voltage of 4.88 microvolts.